Exposure assessment and risk characterisation

 - Give a short explanation on the process or activities covered by the use.
 Do not only rely on standard use descriptors, as they are too generic to transparently describe the use for informing authorities and customers.

 - If you are a member registrant, make sure the use description in your IUCLID dossier covers the process you are registering.
 Copying the use description from other registrants or from the generic chemical safety report may lead to a high number of inconsistencies.

 - Choose the right level of differentiation between uses so that safety information can be communicated in a targeted way to different user groups.

 - Too little differentiation may lead to complex and overly conservative exposure scenarios.

 - Too much differentiation may lead to repetition or replication of the same generic exposure scenario information.

-Identify the conditions of use ensuring control of risks for each use described and predict the exposure to both humans and environment under these conditions
+- Identify the conditions of use that ensure control of risks for each use described and predict the exposure to both humans and the environment under these conditions.

-- Use maps are developed at sector level to provide a brief description of the main uses relevant for the industry sector – take advantage of them in your registration:
+- Use maps are developed at sector level to provide a brief description of the main uses relevant for the industry sectors

-- They provide information on uses and conditions of use reflecting relevant and realistic information: they can be fed into your chemical safety assessment (CSA).
+- They provide relevant and realistic information on uses and conditions of use, and they can be used in your chemical safety assessment (CSA).

-- Keep in mind that uses not covered by any use map still need to be described according to the condition of use and be included in the chemical safety assessment.
+- Uses not covered by any use map need to be described according to the conditions of use and be included in the chemical safety assessment.